iamtash/iamtash.github.io/_posts/2019-09-15-rails_project_coffeecups_2_0.markdown

 Given a user, this User Class method will return any other users that share any favorite coffees.

 ```
+def self.remove_coffees_already_tried
+      self.reject {|coffee| self.coffees.include?(coffee)}
+end

 def coffee_recommendations(similar_users) # returns a collection of coffees recommended for the user to try
       similar_users.collect {|similar_user| similar_user.favorite_coffees
-      }.first.reject {|coffee| self.coffees.include?(coffee)}
+      }.first
 end
 ```
-Takes in the return value of the previous method (a collection of other users with similar taste) as an argument and iterates over the collection to return their favorites coffes; by method chaining, this collection is voided of any coffees the user of interest has already tried.
+Takes in the return value of the previous method (a collection of other users with similar taste) as an argument and iterates over the collection to return their favorites coffees.
+The resulting collection is voided of any coffees the user of interest has already tried by the class method defined above.

 ```
 def make_recommendations(current_user) # runner method for users#show
-      self.coffee_recommendations(User.compare_favorite_coffees(self)) if self == current_user
+     if self == current_user && !self.coffees.empty?
+         self.coffee_recommendations(User.compare_favorite_coffees(self))
+		end
 end
 ```